qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 #.
 We are using Albers Equal Area Alaska (feet) projection.
 Since we happen to
    know that it is represented by the EPSG ID 2964, we enter it in the search box.
-   (Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |mIconProjectionEnabled|
+   (Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |projectionEnabled|
    :sup:`CRS Status` icon in the lower right-hand corner of the status bar (see section :ref:`label_projections`)).
 #.
 In :guilabel:`Filter`, insert 2964 to select the projection.